 Role of Diet in Prediabetes

-A lot of factors are responsible for increasing the risk for prediabetes.
-Genetics, being the most common cause, particularly if there is a history of diabetes in the family.
+A lot of factors are responsible for increasing the risk of prediabetes.
+Genetics is the most common cause, particularly if there is a history of diabetes in the family.
 However, several other factors play a huge role in the development of ailment; physical inactivity, race, ethnicity, and being obese are other potential risk factors.

-People believe carbs as the reason for prediabetes, but the quantity and type of carbs that are taken in a meal are what affect the levels of blood glucose.
+People believe carbs are the reason for prediabetes.
+However, the quantity and type of carbs that are taken in a meal are what affect the levels of blood glucose.
 A diet crammed with refined and processed carbs that get digested rapidly may result in higher spikes in blood glucose.
 These kinds of prediabetes foods to avoid.
 Thus, if a person keeps a regular check on his or her carb consumption, blood glucose spikes can be prevented.
 Prediabetes food list should be such that they shouldn’t increase blood sugar levels on consumption.
 Rather they should help in controlling and reversing prediabetes.

 When a person consumes more calories than his or her body requires, they get stored as fat.
 This can result in weight gain.
 Body fat, particularly in the belly region, is associated with insulin resistance.
 This is a simple answer to why many individuals with prediabetes are obese.